omonimus1/blog-jade-rubick/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 ### How do you get teams to coordinate better?

-In the next post in this series, I share concrete patterns that help teams and departments work across organizational boundaries.
-Stay tuned!
+In the next post in this series, I share concrete [patterns that help teams and departments work across organizational boundaries](/coordination-models).

 ### What do you think?